Recovered Communities And Culture

-In June 2009, violent clashes between illegal armed groups forced residents of the KM 28, Chilvicito, and Pindales villages along the Pasto-Tumaco Road to flee to urban centres, leaving them without the necessary resources to navigate unfamiliar environments.
+In June 2009, violent clashes between illegal armed groups forced residents of KM 28, Chilvicito, and Pindales—villages along Colombia’s Pasto-Tumaco Road—to flee to urban centers, leaving them displaced and without the resources to navigate unfamiliar environments.

 Previous